 If you're an immigrant to the United States with conditional resident status (which expires after two years unless you take further action) you have, during those two years, the same rights and responsibilities as a U.S. permanent resident.
-In fact, the popularly used term "green card" is often used in reference to both conditional and permanent residents.
-Among the rights enjoyed by green card holders is the right to travel outside the U.S. and, more importantly, be allowed back in afterward.
+In fact, the popularly used term "green card" is often used in reference to the identity document held by both conditional and permanent residents.
+Among the rights enjoyed by green card holders is that to travel outside the U.S. and more importantly, be allowed back in afterward.

-Any time you, as a green card holder, leave the U.S., you're taking a certain risk.
-Upon return, you could be found "inadmissible," and refused reentry.
-The grounds of inadmissibility (found within the U.S. federal immigration law) include things like having certain medical problems (namely tuberculosis), appearing likely to become a public charge (receive government assistance), and having committed certain crimes.
-(In fact, in order to receive your green card in the first place, your admissibility was evaluated -- that's why you took a medical exam, had to prove financial capacity, and had to provide fingerprints.)
+Any time you, as a green card holder, leave the U.S., you take a risk.
+Upon return from any trip longer than 180 days, you could be found "inadmissible" and refused reentry.
+The grounds of inadmissibility found within the U.S. federal immigration law include things like having certain medical problems (namely tuberculosis), appearing likely to become a public charge (receive government assistance), and having committed certain crimes.
+(In fact, in order to receive your green card in the first place, your admissibility was evaluated; that's why you took a medical exam, had to prove financial capacity, and had to provide fingerprints.)

-The list of things that make you inadmissible is longer than is found within the grounds of deportability -- that is, things that could land a green card holder in removal proceedings without having left the U.S. first.
-So if you've become inadmissible, you can often avoid trouble by staying firmly put within the United States until you can apply for citizenship.
+The list of things that make you inadmissible is longer than is found within the grounds of deportability.
+These are things that could land a green card holder in removal proceedings without having left the U.S. first.
+So if you've become inadmissible, you can often avoid trouble by staying firmly put within the United States until you can apply for U.S. citizenship.

-In either case, however, your wait to apply for U.S. citizenship may get even longer if you spend a lot of time outside of the United States.
+In either case, though, your wait to apply for U.S. citizenship could get longer if you spend a lot of time outside of the United States.
 That's because of the requirement for naturalization that, during the three or five years leading up to your application:

 If you can't prove all three, you'll need to wait longer to apply, until all three are true.